 Installing a phone in your home is easily done, and this leads people to believe that installing an office phone system is just as simple – they are sorely mistaken.
 Phone systems designed for business are much more complex than domestic phone solutions – a lot of thought must be put into the design and implementation of the system.
 The first step of this process is a self-evaluation of the needs of your business.
-One of the best telephone systems for the small business is the Ooma Small Business.

 Below is a brief guide, which is designed to help you decide on choosing the best telephone system for small business.

 Calculating the number of lines

 The very first step you will need to take to evaluate your phone system needs, is to calculate the number of individual phone lines required.
 Each phone, internet connection and fax machine will need a line of its own.
 If your premises is not designed for some phone lines, you require, this may mean you need to have some more installed before going ahead with installing your chosen phone system.